 Some Other Things

-You should consider changing other things like the radiator, check to leak with a sealant of the radiator, change the plastic end tanks to aluminum tanks, add more cooling fans so it can flow more air, brakes, good tires that can handle power, clutch, spark plugs, etc.
+It would be best if you considered changing other things like the radiator, check to leak with a sealant of the radiator, changing the plastic end tanks to aluminum tanks, adding more cooling fans so it can flow more air, brakes, good tires that can handle power, clutch, spark plugs, etc.

 Turbo Installation Guide on How to Install a Turbo Charger

-Things you will need for turbo installation guide
+Things you will need for the turbo installation guide.

 - A new turbocharger system